-- Click OK. - 5.
-On the main disk partitioning screen, click Create. - 6.
-On the Create Storage pop-up, click Create. - 7.
+- · Click OK. - 5.
+On the Please Select a Device screen, which is the main disk partitioning screen, click Create. - 6.
+On the Create Storage pop-up, complete the following steps: - Click Standard Partition. - · Click Create. - 7.
 On the Add Partition pop-up, complete the following steps: - In the Mount Point field, select / from the pull-down menu. - In the File System Type field, verify that ext4 appears. - In the Size field, type 256000, which is 250 GB. - Verify that Fixed size is selected. - Verify that Encrypt is clear.

 - · Click OK. - 8.
-On the main disk partitioning screen, click Create. - 9.
-On the Create Storage pop-up, click Create. - 10.
-On the Add Partition pop-up, complete the following steps: - In the File System Type field, select swap from the pull-down menu. - In the Size field, type 8192, which is 8 GB. - Verify that Fixed size is selected. - · Verify that Encrypt is clear.
+On the Please Select a Device screen, which is the main disk partitioning screen, click Create. - 9.
+On the Create Storage pop-up, complete the following steps: - Click Standard Partition. - · Click Create. - 10.
+On the Add Partition pop-up, complete the following steps: - In the File System Type field, select swap from the pull-down menu. - In the Size field, type 8192, which is 8 GB.

+- Verify that Fixed size is selected. - Verify that Encrypt is clear.

 - · Click OK. - 11.
-On the main disk partitioning screen, click Create. - 12.
-On the Create Storage pop-up, click Create. - 13.
-On the Add Partition pop-up, complete the following steps: - In the Mount Point field, type /data1. - In the File System Type field, select ext4 from the pull-down menu. - In the Additional Size Options box, select Fill to maximum allowable size. - · Verify that Encrypt is clear.
+On the Please Select a Device screen, which is the main disk partitioning screen, click Create. - 12.
+On the Create Storage pop-up, complete the following steps: - Click Standard Partition. - · Click Create. - 13.
+On the Add Partition pop-up, complete the following steps: - In the Mount Point field, type /data1. - In the File System Type field, select ext4 from the pull-down menu. - In the Additional Size Options box, select Fill to maximum allowable size. - Verify that Encrypt is clear.

 - · Click OK. - 14.
-On the main disk partitioning screen, click Next. - 15.
-On the Writing Storage Configuration to disk pop-up, select Write changes to disk.
+On the Please Select a Device screen, which is the main disk partitioning screen, click Next. - On the Writing Storage Configuration to disk pop-up, select Write changes to disk.